-3.1 What are Title VI and EJ?
+3.1 What Are EJ and Title VI?

 Title VI and EJ are required components in the metropolitan planning process due to legislative and executive actions: Title VI of the Civil Rights Act of 1964, the President's Executive Order #12898 from 1994, and the USDOT Order on Environmental Justice in Minority Populations and Low-Income Populations 5610.2(a).